 Stamp duty is a tax on documents relating to immovable properties, stocks or shares.
 Stamp duty is computed based on the consideration or market value of the relevant asset, whichever is higher.

-In recent years, stamp duty has been used as a property cooling measure in Singapore to moderate the investment demand for residential properties and industrial properties.
+In recent years, stamp duty has been used as a property cooling measure in Singapore to ensure a stable and sustainable property market.

 There are three types of stamp duties for immovable properties:

 Buyer’s Stamp Duty (BSD)